agrija9/Avalinguo-Audio-Set/README.md

 ## Data exploring

-Waveforms and mel-spectrograms of Avalinguo audio dataset recordings:
+Logarithmic power spectrograms of audio frames from the dataset:

 ![](https://github.com/agrija9/Avalinguo-Audio-Set/blob/master/fluency-levels.gif)

+A useful Python module for doing audio analysis is called Librosa.
+With this module we can perform feature extraction on the audio clips (MFCCs, ZCR, RMSE, etc) to input the feature vectors into machine learning models and classify them.

+Librosa also allows to plot audio spectrograms using its *display.specshow* function.
+The above three spectrograms correspond to the computed power spectrogram on a logarithmic scale for audios from the three fluency classes.

-**Another repository with more detailed description about audio classification implementing ML techniques will be available in due course (paper attached).**
+**Another repository with more detailed description about audio classification implementing ML techniques will be available in due course (it will include a paper).**

+## Author

+Alan Preciado Grijalva

-The audioset is currently being maintained by reserachers from the Intelligent Systems Department at ITESM.
+The audioset is currently being maintained by me.
 If you want to contribute to this project feel free to reach me at apreciado42@uabc.edu.mx.